 To avoid food waste, order to-go compostable containers for your event, so leftovers can be taken by attendees.

-A couple of tricks to making a box lunch ‘near’ zero waste.
+A couple of tricks to making an event zero waste:

--You can ask for the drinks by the gallon, in pitchers or dispensers which will do away with water bottles & soda cans, they can do juices, ice tea, lemonade, water, etc. in this fashion.
+- Ask for the drinks by the gallon, in pitchers or dispensers, instead of single-serve disposable bottles and cans.
+They offer juices, ice tea, lemonade, water, etc. in this option.

--You can ask for the cookies to be provided on a platter if you want them to have something sweet post meal or if you want salty snacks, they can provide you with bowls of chips and pretzels for a pretty minimal add on cost.
+- Ask for cookies to be provided on a platter if you want them to have something sweet post meal or if you want salty snacks, they can provide you with bowls of chips and pretzels for a minimal cost.

-For more information on how you can plan a green event; contact Barb Kviz; email@example.com or call 412-268-7858.
+For more information and ideas on hosting a zero waste event, contact GreenPractices@andrew.cmu.edu or call 412-268-7858.